ZhangYet/bagpipe/content/en/posts/how-to-live-an-unhappy-life-en.md

 My third-year math teacher was actually really good—great at explaining concepts.
 He taught me one principle I still remember: "Anything I say—if there's no recording, once you step out that door, I'll deny I ever said it."

-* Six Years of Middle School - Memories of Youth
+## Six Years of Middle School - Memories of Youth {#six-years-of-middle-school-memories-of-youth}

 Just like the best Peking duck exists only in Guo Degang's crosstalk routines, and the most beautiful cherry blossoms are always in anime, I feel like all the best parts of youth exist in art.